IntersectMBO/plutus/doc/docs-revamp/README.md

    - Analyzing the results

 ## 7. [Working with Plutus Core](007_working-with-plutus-core.md)

+> **Note**
+>
+> First draft outline for review and feedback.
+> The scope of this draft may encompass more than is needed for our docs.

+- Introduction to Plutus Core

+- Plutus Core Syntax and Semantics
+   - The basic constructs of Plutus Core, such as variables, functions, and applications, as well as the type system that includes types and kinds
+   - Syntax and semantics of Plutus Core
+   - Understanding data types used in Plutus Core and how they relate to the types in Haskell

+- Compilation Process
+   - Understanding how high-level Plutus Tx code is compiled down to Plutus Core, including the role of the Plutus compiler and the abstract syntax tree (AST)
+   - Understanding the compilation target and execution environment of your Plutus Tx code

+- Execution Model
+   - Understanding how your contracts will execute on-chain
+   - The low-level execution model of Plutus Core
+   - The cost model for computing resource usage

+- Built-in Functions
+   - Exploring the built-in functions and types provided by Plutus Core that are essential for contract execution.

+- Formal Specification of Plutus Core
+   - The formal [Plutus Core Specification](https://ci.iog.io/job/input-output-hk-plutus/master/x86_64-linux.packages.plutus-core-spec/latest/download/1) for understanding the precise behavior of the Plutus Core language.

+- Security Considerations
+   - The security aspects of smart contract development, including auditing Plutus Core code for safety and correctness.

+- Interacting with the Extended UTXO Model (EUTXO)
+   - Understanding how Plutus Core interacts with the ledger and the EUTXO model specific to Cardano.

+- Advanced Topics
+   - Optimizations, bytecode generation, and other advanced features of Plutus Core for those who want to understand the language at a deeper level.

+- Tools and Resources
+   - The tools available for Plutus Core development, such as decompilers, pretty-printers, and debuggers.
+   - Troubleshooting

 ## 8. [Reference](008_reference.md)

 ## 9. [Troubleshooting](009_troubleshooting.md)

 ## 10. [FAQ](010_faq.md)
    - Draft list of questions in place.
 Changes to the questions are pending.